junwei-wang/Plain-RSA-Signature/README.md

 Plain-RSA-Signature
 ===================

-An implementation of plain rsa signature with simple fault detection
+An implementation of plain RSA signature with simple fault detection